 This stops the clock on the charges for running your instance.
 When an instance is stopped, no one can use your server and you cannot log in.

-Starting a Windows instance and re-associating the Elastic IP
+Starting a Windows instance

 - Log in to the AWS Management Console and click the Amazon EC2 tab.